-On behalf of the Board, I am pleased to present to you all our ESG report for FY2020 demonstrating our performances and management approaches in terms of environmental and social sustainability.
-As the concept conveyor, resources distributor, leader and controller (理念傳播者、資源分配者、領導者、駕馭者) of the Group, our Board is putting our keen focus on creating an effective management system and clear sustainable corporate culture within the organisation that continuously generates satisfactory return for our shareholders while making positive impacts on our environment and society.
+On behalf of the Board, I am pleased to present to you all our ESG report for FY2021 demonstrating our performances and management approaches in terms of environmental and social sustainability.
+As the concept conveyor, resources distributor, leader and controller(理念傳播者、資源分配者、領導者、駕馭者) of the Group, our Board is putting our keen focus on creating an effective management system and clear sustainable corporate culture within the organisation that continuously generates satisfactory return for our shareholders while making positive impacts on our environment and society.

-2020 was a year like no other with the COVID-19 pandemic sweeping across the globe.
+In 2021 the COVID-19 pandemic continued to sweep across the globe.
 Undeniably, the pandemic has been an obstacle in global sustainability journey by bringing unimaginable and largescale risks to the pressing sustainability challenges around the world.
 Nevertheless, with the roll-out of vaccines and the recovery from the pandemic accelerating, we are committed to mobilising our very best strength and resilience based on the experience and know-how, while striving to establish innovative partnerships and refresh our ways of thinking and working, in an effort to put business on a more sustainable path.